umcu/clinlp/docs/qualifier_definitions.md

 Definition:

 * A concept is `Plausible` if there is certainty that the concept is either present or absent.
-* A concept is `Hypothetical` if it is uncertain what the presence/absence status of a concept is.
+* A concept is `Hypothetical` if it is uncertain what the presence/absence status of a concept is, or if it might come to exist in the future

 Examples: